-In our case, we work with postal operators such as Royal Mail in the UK and USPS in the United States, as well location suppliers such as TomTom, to maintain a full database of addresses from over 245 countries.
+In our case, we work with postal operators such as Royal Mail in the UK and USPS in the United States, as well location suppliers such as TomTom, to maintain a full database of addresses from over 245 countries and territories.

 Step 3: A list of matching addresses are returned, from which the user can select the required address

 In our case, results are consistently returned within 40 milliseconds.
 All of our services are delivered via the cloud, meaning you don't have to maintain any address data locally.
 We only charge for addresses that are retrieved i.e. if a customer does a search but doesn't go on to select any addresses, it won't cost you anything.

 Address cleanse - back-end (also known as back-office) address verification, cleansing and enhancement - is an automated solution to correct large volumes of address data, before the data is used for billing, marketing and shipping processes.
 The verification solution parses, standardises, cleanses and enhances address data to ensure your database contains only clean and valid address data, delivering the most complete and accurate data available.